 So with a bulging market bag, I made my way back to the car to take home all the goodies I had just purchased.
 Blueberries, Apricots, Nectarines, and a Mango!
 Zucchini, Yellow Squash, Eggplant, Yellow and Orange Carrots, Purple Leeks, Jersey Corn, Jersey Hot House Tomatoes (can’t wait for the field grown!), Fennel, and of course some lovely fresh herbs!

 Thanks so much for coming along with me to the market!
 I promise to post a new recipe very soon with some pictures of what I have made from this wonderful produce!

-I’m Chef Dennis, join me on my Culinary Journey as I share my recipes and stories from my life and my adventures out and about in Florida.
+I’m Chef Dennis.
+Join me on my Culinary Journey as I share recipes and stories from my life and adventures out and about in Florida.

 Along the way I’ll show you how to make Restaurant Style Dishes in your own home!
 [More...]